debezium/debezium-design-documents/DDD-36.md

 #### JVM argument requirements

-`ChronicleQueue` does come with its own sets of concerns, most notably the requirement to set the following JVM arguments due to how the library uses various Sun-specific APIs:
+`ChronicleQueue` does come with its own set of concerns, most notably the requirement to set the following JVM arguments due to how the library uses various Sun-specific APIs:

 ```text
 --add-exports=java.base/jdk.internal.ref=ALL-UNNAMED